-Because many trees in this climate grow constantly, their timber is not marked with clearly defined growth rings, resulting in a fine grain wood highly prized for furniture making and construction.
+Because many Caribbean trees grow constantly, their timber is not marked with clearly defined growth rings, resulting in a fine grain wood highly prized for furniture making and construction.

 Mahogany is a classic example of a rain forest wood so sought-after that plantations of it have been cultivated on West Indian islands; the tree, however, is not native to the region.
 Today, it's hard to find an island that doesn't have mahogany of some sort growing on it.